HarshithaSolai/abn-amro-assignment/README.md

 - Clean code (Created utilities for helper functions )
 - Rendering Optimization (Memoized some functions to avoid unnnecessary re-renders)
 - Error handling
+- Choosing the right state management technique. (props drilling when props need to be passed to child components, lifting up state to parent when siblings component needs info about each other and Context API to store the result of Episodes data to avoid unneccessary API calls )
 - User engagement during API data fetch (Used Shimmer component to provide a visual cue)
 - User Friendly Design (Consistent UI Look)